huangxi6/EEN/README.md

 sh build.sh
 python build.py
 ```
-+ The model is trained on two NVIDIA TITAN RTX 2080 Ti GPUs.
++ The model is trained on NVIDIA TITAN RTX 2080 Ti GPU.
 It will take up about 16G.

 ### Training